link-05/Class-projects-with-data-structure/README.md

-# All the work for Homeworks in CSE214
+# All the work for Homeworks in CSE214- Data Structures
-- Data Structures:
+- Implemented Data Structures:
-- HW1 uses Arrays
+  - Homework 1- Arrays
-- HW2 uses Linked List
+  - Homework 2- Linked List
-- HW3 uses Stacks
+  - Homework 3- Stacks